Funding & Positioning

 Term structure

-Funding term structure is a table that shows current funding rate, 2-year percentile, and active streak length for all six tracked perpetual pairs at once.
+Funding term structure is a table that shows the current funding rate, 2-year percentile, and active streak length for all six tracked perpetual pairs at once.
 The endpoint returns one row per asset; embeds can override the asset list via ?assets=btc&assets=eth.

 Distribution histogram